 t: Active dielectric thickness (in2)

-As one can see, a higher capacitance value can be achieved by increasing the number of layers (n), decreasing the dielectric thickness (t), larger size or using higher dielectric constant
+As one can see, a higher capacitance value can be achieved by increasing the number of layers (n), decreasing the dielectric thickness (t), larger size or using a higher dielectric constant

 Typical ceramic capacitors are made with Barium Titanate (BaTio3) material.
 The dielectric constant of some of the common dielectrics used in the industry is as follows: